noahehall/theBookOfNoah/0current/aws/exams/dev-assoc.md

 - everything in this doc is taken directly from AWS
 - last updated in 2023 for version 1.0 DVA-C02
-- bookmark: aws lambda foundations > introduction to serverless > what is aws lambda
+- bookmark: aws lambda foundations > introduction to serverless > how aws lambda works

 ## links